NEW: Stranded basketball team's coach: "It got really bad really fast"

 “This storm is basically a knife that went right through the heart of Erie County,” said Erie County Executive Mark Poloncarz.
 “I can’t remember and I don’t think anyone else can remember this much snow falling in this short a period.”

-The equivalent of a year's worth of snow is going to pound some areas over a three-day period, Poloncarz said.
+That’s the equivalent of a year’s worth of snow that’s expected to pound some areas over a three-day period, Erie County’s Poloncarz said.

 While some parts of the city saw only a dusting of snow, South Buffalo was particularly hard hit.
 Authorities issued a ban blocking unnecessary travel there while crews try to clear the roads.

-About 20 people were seeking shelter inside a fire station and 20 people were inside a police station Tuesday night, authorities said.
+About 70 people took refuge at a Buffalo fire station and 20 others holed up in a police station Tuesday night, authorities said.
 By morning, most had returned home.

-A baby girl was delivered at the fire station Tuesday when an ambulance was unable to take her mother to the hospital, Buffalo Fire Commissioner Garnell Whitfield said.
+A baby girl was delivered there when an ambulance was unable to take her mother to the hospital, Buffalo Fire Commissioner Garnell Whitfield said.